Brazil's Bolsonaro says he has improved, could leave hospital on Friday | Politics

 Brazilian President Jair Bolsonaro said on Thursday his condition had improved, making him less likely to face surgery for an obstructed intestine linked to a 2018 stabbing, and that he might leave the hospital on Friday.
 "I arrived here yesterday with a very strong chance of surgery, but surgery is now far less likely," Bolsonaro said in his first spoken comments since his hospitalization on Wednesday morning.
 He added he is feeling well.

-The far-right former army captain, who caught COVID-19 in 2020, has gone under the knife various times since the near-fatal stabbing shortly before his election nearly three years ago.
+The 66-year-old far-right former army captain, who caught COVID-19 in 2020, has gone under the knife various times since the near-fatal stabbing shortly before his election nearly three years ago.
 Appearing in an interview on Rede TV with his doctor, Antonio Luiz Macedo, by his bedside, Bolsonaro said he might leave Sao Paulo's Vila Nova Star hospital on Friday.
-Macedo said there was now less blockage in the president's intestine and that doctors were analyzing the removal of a gastric catheter.
+Macedo said there was now less blockage in the president's intestine.

-Earlier on Thursday, Vila Nova Star doctors said in a statement there was no timeline for Bolsonaro's release, adding they would continue with non-surgical treatment.
-Bolsonaro also apologized to supporters he had been due to meet in the northern city of Manaus this weekend.
+In a Thursday evening statement, Vila Nova Star doctors said there was still no timeline for Bolsonaro's release but that they had removed a gastric catheter and the president was scheduled to begin eating again on Friday.
+In the television interview, Bolsonaro also apologized to supporters he had been due to meet in the northern city of Manaus this weekend.
 He had scheduled one of the motorcycle ride-alongs he has been doing in recent weeks, ahead of a likely re-election bid next year.

 POLITICAL GAIN Bolsonaro was checked into a hospital in the capital, Brasilia, early on Wednesday, suffering from chronic hiccups.
 Later, his office said he would be transferred to Sao Paulo for further testing and possible emergency surgery due to the obstructed intestine.